 Pool pumps are easy to overlook, as they’re not used for heating, but can often run between 500-2000W depending on the horsepower and running for 24 hours means they’ll chew through a lot of power.
 Your best bet here is to make sure you’re using the lowest horsepower pump as is appropriate for your pool, and only run them for the minimum amount of time as is necessary (typically 8 hours).
 Turning them off for winter is highly recommended.

 Technically all these things can be run on solar, but they will require an oversized solar kit, so we recommend finding alternative methods wherever you can.
 If you’re looking to be as efficient as possible with your solar power, look to eliminate things you don’t really need, or shift them to gas or woodburning.
+You may also choose to keep these items and run them using a petrol/diesel generator.

 If there’s something you’re not sure about that we haven’t mentioned here, it’s easy to work out yourself.
 Find out the wattage of the item you want to use and multiply that by the number of hours you will use it.
 For example, a 1000W appliance will use about 166Wh when run for 10 minutes (1000x0.16), and 2000Wh when run for 2 hours (1000x2).
 Then you just take the estimated daily Wh for a kit and see if you can fit that much power use into your day alongside your other appliances.